rarezhang/top_notch_essays/README.md

 - in light of these concerns, ...
 - in view of ..

 ### performance
 - the factor derived from ... agree well with general ... consensus
 - ...(new system) significantly outperformed the other approaches

 ### gap
+- a sizable literature in .... deals with ....; and our work speaks to ....
 - xxx is being unduly neglected or ignored in xxx
 - the poor performance of existing systems impacts their effectiveness
 - the performance of ... is inadequate